lanl/spiner/README.md

 examine the diff and see if the formatting appears stable.
 Otherwise, you may need to upgrade your version of `clang-format`.

+In general, we recommend formatting regularly so that the format calls do not pollute the diffs.
+If a format call necessarily pollutes the diff, do it as a separate commit.

 ## Features

 - Spiner supports interpolation in arbitrary dimensions, and it's fast in 3d and fewer.